Radio and Telly

 Humax Foxsat-HD Setup screen

-Humax FoxSat Connectors
+Humax FoxSat HD Connectors

 • LNB In (Satellite co-ax input)